Genocide in the Hebrew Bible: Christian interpretation

 Austrian scholar Christian Hofreiter (2018) writes that for Christians, the plain meaning of the Bible and modern ethical beliefs give rise to five contradictory premises: "(1) God is good.
 (2) The Bible is true.
 (3) Genocide is atrocious.
 (4) According to the Bible, God commanded and commended genocide.
 (5) A good being, let alone the supremely good Being, would never command or commend an atrocity."
 Of the early Christians, Marcion was most bothered by this dilemma, but his proposed resolution—denying that the God of the Old Testament was the same as the Christian God—was soon condemned as heretical by the Great Church.
 Origen argued both that the texts were metaphorical and that they represented a different stage of development than the modern Christian church, which was not an earthly kingdom.
 Augustine suggested resolving the perceived contradiction through divine command theory—whatever God wills is good, thus (3) is false.
 Some more modern interpretations reject the historicity of the biblical accounts without rejecting any of Hofreiter's five propositions.

+Andrew Judd, a writer at The Gospel Coalition, gave a possible way to reject (4), stating that the commanding of genocide could be a mistranslation, as the word often translated to "utterly destroying", herem, can also mean "to ban."
+He also claimed this reinterpretation could explain other contradictions, such as the prohibition on marrying the Canaanites and the "little archaeological evidence that total destruction of the cities always took place."